 My name is Ashley Fiona.
 I’m an artist.
-I live in Port Stephens, New South Wales with my partner Matthew and our dog Poppy.
+I live in Port Stephens, New South Wales with my partner Matthew, our daughter Olive and our dog Poppy.
 The objects I create are rolled, cut, cast, textured and manipulated with my own two hands.
 My studio is free from machinery and production lines.
 Each piece is handmade, by me, in every way.

 The motivation behind my porcelain creations draws inspiration from my personal journey of love and loss.
 I was only 13 when my mother died in May 2000.
 Since her death, I have created artworks around the subject of death and absence as a form of enquiry and healing.
 I still remember the plastic container that held her ashes for many months.
 It was put away in a dark cupboard next to my dad’s bed and we never looked at it.
 It was unsightly and unrefined, everything she wasn’t.
 I wanted to create a beautiful, bespoke vessel for those left behind after death – a sacred tribute to those loved and lost.
 A vessel to nourish and replenish the soul with memories of your beloved.

-My emotional healing process was long and difficult.
-I now have an Ashkeeper filled with some of my mother’s personal treasures and souvenirs.
+My emotional healing process is ongoing.
+I now have an Ashkeeper filled with some of my mother’s personal treasures and keepsakes.
 It’s there with me every day and once in a while, I’ll light a candle in celebration of the amazing woman she was and will always be.

 Death and bereavement are incredibly personal experiences and no two people ever experience loss in the same way.
 Ultimately, my work is an expression of my life’s experience.
 Creating artworks to help others celebrate those loved and lost edges me closer to making my peace with the journey.
-My hope is that by incorporating these special pieces into your daily life, you too may uncover the gifts and wisdom they have to offer.
+My wish is that I am able to help even more families uncover the gifts and wisdom these sacred pieces have to offer, with the hope that they too are able to truly honour their grief.

 My Support Tribe

 I have a wonderful tribe of supporters.
-They include my remarkable Fiancé Matthew, our gorgeous rescue puppy Poppy and my wise big sister Rhiannon.
+The most influential champions are my remarkable Fiancé Matthew, our darling daughter Olive and our quirky rescue dog Poppy.

 Matthew provides assistance in my studio, ferries me to my creative destinations and is rather clever with his merchandising skills.
 He is a keen fisherman and an exceptional chef.